443eb9/bevy_entitiles/README.md

 A tilemap library for bevy.
 With many algorithms built in.

-This crate is still in need of **optimization and development**. ~~So don't use this in your formal projects.~~ Anyway, I think it's already capable to be a part of your project.

 Strongly recommend that you take a look at the [`bevy_ecs_tilemap`](https://github.com/StarArawn/bevy_ecs_tilemap) library first.
 I took this crate as the reference and learnt the basis of bevy rendering.

 This repo is under maintenance as long as this message exists. ( Hope this message can bring you peace of mind.
 Yeah, that's childish :p )